SGCMarketing/sgcConsole/README.md

 ![Example 1](https://github.com/SGCMarketing/sgcConsole/raw/master/screenshots/example1.png 'Example 1')

+## Turning logging on/off

+sgcConsole takes advantage of the environment variable `LOGGING_ENABLED` to determine if output should be made to the console.
+In order for any logging to occur, this environment variable must be present and set to `true`.

 ## Sub-functions

 Functions can be cascaded by simply opening a new function before closing the previous function.